• Mental Health

 Can Mental Health Conditions Cause Chronic Physical Problems?

 Mental health conditions may lead to or exacerbate chronic physical problems.
-Those with clinical depression are at increased risk of developing cardiovascular disease, diabetes, stroke, osteoporosis and Alzheimer’s disease.1
+Those with clinical depression are at increased risk of developing cardiovascular disease, diabetes, stroke, osteoporosis, and Alzheimer’s disease.1

 Although further research is needed on this topic, it’s easy to see how symptoms of depression could lead to a diagnosis of chronic illness or exacerbate one that already exists.
-For instance, symptoms of depression include loss of motivation, lack of appetite, fatigue and trouble sleeping.
+For instance, symptoms of depression include loss of motivation, lack of appetite, fatigue, and trouble sleeping.
 Someone experiencing these symptoms for an extended period of time is likely to have a harder time taking care of themselves and engaging in health-promoting behaviors like exercise, healthy diet, and compliance with medication.

 Those experiencing distress related to anxiety and PTSD may also be at risk for chronic physical conditions.
 Over time, increases in heart rate, blood pressure, reduced blood flow to the heart, and higher levels of cortisol may contribute to metabolic disease, heart disease, and calcium buildup in the arteries.6 It is important to maintain regular medical appointments to monitor potential chronic disease susceptibility and promote your overall well-being.

-Medications & Mental Health
+Medications for Chronic Illness & Potential Mental Health Impacts

 All medications have side effects that can vary for each person.
 Whenever you are given a new medication, it is important to discuss potential side effects with your medical provider.